Continuous Probability Distributions

 Basic Concepts

 We now extend the definition of probability distribution from discrete (see Discrete Probability Distributions) to continuous random variables.
-Such variables take on an infinite range of values even in a finite interval (weight of rice, room temperature, etc.).
+Such variables take on an infinite range of values even in a finite interval (e.g. weight of rice, room temperature, etc.).

-While for a discrete random variable x, the probability that x assumes a value between a and b (exclusive) is given by
+For a discrete random variable x, the probability that x assumes a value between a and b (exclusive) is expressed by

 image107

-the frequency function f of a continuous random variable can assume an infinite number of values (even in a finite interval) and so we can’t simply sum up the values in the ordinary way.
+For a continuous random variable, however, the frequency function f (more commonly referred to as the probability density function) can assume an infinite number of values (even in a finite interval).
+Thus, we can’t simply sum up the values in the ordinary way.
 For continuous variables, the equivalent formulation is that the probability that x assumes a value between a and b is given by

 image108